EmadMhmd/Afokado/README.md

 # Afokado
- This is GP Project fot lawyer booking
+ This is GP Project for lawyer booking
-### the project was developed using
+### this project is being developed using
  mern stack => mongo db , express js , react js and node js
 ### the project contain on two directory
  - first directory "client"